 Yasha is an international Senior Executive and Curator with 25 years global project production experience (Humboldt Forum Berlin, MOMA Italy, UN, Foreign Ministry Germany, Sotheby’s, Saatchi, Phillips, ART Cologne, Rothschild Collection, SONY Music, Universal Music etc), Global Urban City Concept Developer and Creative City Planning Advisor, Collection and Art Portfolio Manager private clients and institutions and International Public Speaker (TED talk, SXSW etc).
 Philanthropy includes: Patron for Children’s Hospice Berlin Heart and Keep A Breast Cancer Charity Foundation and sponsor of the Yasha Young Projects Sculpture Award as part of the 2020 Beautiful Bizarre Art Prize.

-Aaron Baker is an artist, curator and former auction house specialist who serves currently as the Licensing Manager at iCanvas. iCanvas partners with independent artists, many of whom appeared in Beautiful Bizarre, to offer high-quality reproductions of their creations on iCanvas.com and expose their work to emerging collectors worldwide.
+Elizabeth Lvovski is an art enthusiast, collector, and Intellectual Property expert who serves as the Director of Licensing at iCanvas. iCanvas partners with independent artists, many of whom appeared in Beautiful Bizarre, to offer high-quality reproductions of their creations on iCanvas.com and expose their work to emerging collectors worldwide.

 Artwork by: 2019 INPRNT Traditional Art Award Finalist, Jesus Ingles